Instant Pot Moroccan Lentil Soup

 All the ingredients needed for this recipe, labeled

-• Olive oil – for sautéing onion and garlic
+• Olive oil – For sautéing the aromatics.

-• Fresh parsley and cilantro (chopped) – fresh spices and garnish
+• Fresh parsley and cilantro – Stirred in at the end for color and flavor.

 cutting board showing chopped vegetables needed for this soup